hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 }
 ```

-The parameter could also be named identically with the object variable:
+The parameter could also be named identically to the object variable:

 ```java
 public void setHeight(int height) {